emaicus/Rangers-and-Ruffians/classes.md

 Gentle of nature, Clerics make it their life's duty to help those less fortunate.
 To do this, they have learned the art of powerful healing magic.
 **Standings:** Clerics are friends to all those who fight for good, and get along especially well with Holy Knights, Paladins, and members of their church.
 ##### Abilities:
-  * Over-heal: Once per day, you can heal all party members for 120% health.
-Does not stack.
+  * Overheal: You are capable of healing to a maximum of 120% health.
-  * Shield of Men: Once per battle, you can use your magic to make all enemies in an area attack you exclusively.
+  * Taunt: You can taunt your opponents, forcing them to attack you instead of others.
-  * Purge Decay: You have increased luck when fighting against the undead.
+  * Purge Decay: Gain advantage and +2 attack when fighting the undead.
-  * Herbalist: You can create potions and draughts from items in your environment.
+  * Medicine: If you have the ingredients, you can create potions.

 ##### Stats:
   * Dexterity: -1